Dodowingster/django_backend/readme.md

 4. Server is now up and running.
 To close the server simply press CTRL + C in the Terminal.

+5. Run this command in your Powershell Termninal once you have close the server and wants the Docker to stop running in the background indirectly

+    ```
+    wsl --shutdown
+    ```

 ### Installation Method Manually(Not Recommended) :dizzy_face:

 2. Install [Python](https://www.python.org/downloads/)